Why You Should Feel Comfortable with Online Therapy

 Online Therapy Methods

-Most of the time, you won’t get an immediate text back from your therapist but you will get a response that day.
+Most of the time, you won’t get an immediate text back from your therapist, but you will get a response that day.
 This is the most popular method of online therapy because it is easy and can be done many times throughout the day.

-If you want to stress a certain emotion through text, you can always add emojis to your conversation so that you therapist gets a better feel of your problems.
+The conversation or texts that you send could be the same amount of back and forth as a traditional session.
+It depends on how much you reach out.
+If you want to stress a specific emotion through text, you can always add emojis to your conversation so that your therapist gets a better feel of your problems.

+Just because you no longer use traditional in-person therapy doesn’t mean you can’t share a face-to-face session with your therapist.
 Video chatting is another popular form of online therapy that has some advantages over text messaging.
 If you share your feelings better by talking it out and find it hard to put how you feel into writing, then video chatting is best for you.

-Mobile App Therapy
+- Mobile App Therapy

-You should exercise caution when using any of these apps unless your online therapist has checked it and told you that you could benefit from them.
+You should exercise caution when using any of these apps unless your online therapist has checked and told you that you could benefit from them.